handyc/handyc/README.md

                       a   a   a   a   a   a   a   a   a
   c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c
 </pre>
-<pre>b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b
+<pre>b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b
-  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
+  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b
                       a   a   a   a   a   a   a   a   a
-  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c
+  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c
-c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c   c   c c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c
+  c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c
-c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c   c   c c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c   c
+  c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c c   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c
-c   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c   c   c c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c   c
+  c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c c   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c
-c   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c   c   c c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c   c
+  c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c
                       d   d   d   d  RRR  d   d   d   d
   b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b
 b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b